NayanD-py/RNAseq_nonmodel/README.md

 ### Familiarizing yourself with the raw read data

 The reads with which we will be working have been sequenced using [Illumina](https://www.illumina.com/techniques/sequencing.html).
 We'll assume here that you are familiar with the sequencing technology.
 Let's have a look at the content of one of our reads, which are in the `fastq` format.
-They are additionally compressed using `gzip`, so we'll use a pipe (`|`) to decompress and view the first sequence record:
+They are additionally compressed using `gzip`, so we'll use `zcat`, a pipe (`|`) and `head` to decompress and view the first sequence record:

 ```bash
 zcat K32_R1.fastq | head -n 4
 ```

 `zcat` decompresses and writes the fastq file in plain text.
-The pipe (`|`) captures the output and sends it to `head -n 4` which will print the first four lines to the screen and then stops the process.
+The pipe (`|`) captures the output and sends it to `head -n 4` which will print the first four lines to the screen and then stops the process:

 ```
 @NS500402:381:HH3NFBGX9:1:11101:2166:1038 1:N:0:CGCTCATT+AGGCTATA